whitejoce/DIY-your-AI-agent/README.md

 ## 📖 How It Works

-This smart assistant operates based on **LLM + rule constraints**, with core logic including:
+This AI Agent operates based on **LLM + rule constraints**, with core logic including:

 1. **LLM-based reasoning**: Uses models like Qwen/Qwen2.5-7B-Instruct (or other LLMs) to analyze user input.
 2. **Rule-based guidance**: Ensures AI responses comply with predefined formats (e.g., JSON output).